Student-centered learning vs. teacher-centered learning: An overview

 The old-school classroom lesson is often the first thing you’ll think of when picturing teacher-centered learning.
 But when carried out thoughtfully, it still brings a variety of benefits for students and diversifies instruction.

 Remember that lectures don’t have to be one-way experiences.
 Rather than viewing teachers as the ones delivering information and students as passive participants and receivers, teachers can aim for a more balanced interactive and social experience during these types of lessons.
-Pausing lessons for more interactive elements—think hosting a mini game show during a lesson—is a great way to achieve this.
-In this way, this kind of “teacher-centered” approach still aligns with student-centered values in the long run.
+Pausing lessons for more interactive classroom activities—think hosting a mini game show during a lesson—is a great way to achieve this.
+In this way, this kind of “teacher-centered” approach still aligns with a student-centered learning process in the long run.

 Student-centered learning vs. teacher-centered learning: Why they’re not a dichotomy